 The jukebox musical is the true story of Frankie Valli and The Four Seasons.
 The world loved their songs but, until this show, knew very little about the lives of the blue-collar lads who sang them.
 Divulging the secrets of a 40 year friendship, Jersey Boys recounts the experiences of four sons of Italian immigrants who grew up on the wrong side of the tracks in New Jersey.

 Out of that corner and onto the dance floor as Dirty Dancing returns!

 Tantalising new choreography ensures dynamic dance drives the production of Dirty Dancing currently thrilling audiences at Milton Keynes Theatre.

 This smash hit adaptation of the classic coming-of-age film is full of even more sizzling hot moves than the last time it visited the new city.
-The irresistible combination of heart pounding music and provocative dancing is guaranteed to set pulses racing during the show’s three week stay.
+The irresistible combination of pounding music and provocative dancing is guaranteed to set pulses racing during the show’s three-week stay.